Services and transport

 The new Metro line will connect the western Agribusiness lands to the rest of Sydney with reliable public transport including interconnecting bus services to all Metro Stations and nearby stations at the airport (two stations) and another at Luddenham.

-Works along Luddenham Road and at the Luddenham Metro Station have also been progressing quickly as shown in the two photos below.
+Works along Luddenham Road and at the Luddenham Metro Station have also been progressing quickly as shown in the photos below.

 Refer to the Sydney Metro - Western Sydney Airport Metro homepage for more details.